Paryshiv Village

 Паришів

 In the year of the disaster Paryshiv housed more than 1050 people.
-Eventually the people were evacuated on May 3, 1986, a week after the disaster.
+Eventually, the people were evacuated on May 3, 1986, a week after the disaster.
 The village, which was one of the cleanest in the exclusion zone, was almost completely rebuild outside the Exclusion Zone.
-Reason for this was the distance to the other ‘clean areas’ in the district.
+The reason for this was the distance to the other ‘clean areas’ in the district.
 The village was officially removed from the register in 1999.

-However some residents of ‘self-settlers’ are living in the village again.
-In fact about seven families as of 2006.
+However, some residents of ‘self-settlers’ are living in the village again.
+In fact, about seven families as of 2006.
 People today make ends meet with gardening, livestock, fishing, picking berries and mushrooms.
-There is also an active station for fire fighters during the summer, because of the high risk on forrest fires.
+There is also an active station for firefighters during the summer, because of the high risk of forest fires.